When is the best time to visit?

 Traditionally, the Duruthu Perahera takes place on the pre-full moon day in the month of January.
 The spectacular procession entices hundreds and thousands of natives and tourists who are keen to witness the cultural heritage and ancient traditions of the nation through the remarkable parades of folk music, rhythmic dance and drum performances outside the Temple Purlieu.

-Every year, the streets of Colombo come alive to celebrate February’s full moon.
+Book a flight to Colombo during February and see the streets of Colombo come alive to celebrate the month’s full moon.
 The streets are flowing with vibrant and colourful processions with a display of dancers, drummers, traditional folklore, music and Chieftains in traditional attire.
 The main attraction of the parade is the hundreds of elephants that travel from various parts of the country dressed in shining cloaks.
 This huge event is located at Gangarama Temple in Colombo and sees more than a million spectators gather annually.

-As is the case with many sprawling metropolises in the region, Colombo today is a sum of its many contrasting parts: historic religious sites against modern skyscrapers, a spread of ethnicities living side by side and extensive green spaces surrounded by the fumes of heavy traffic.
+Take a flight to Colombo and see its many historic religious sites against modern skyscrapers, a spread of ethnicities living side by side and extensive green spaces surrounded by the fumes of heavy traffic.
 History and modernity live side by side in Sri Lanka’s capital city on the ocean shore.

 A metropolis Colombo surely is, but there are ample opportunities to escape the urban in favour of a more natural retreat.
 The wildlife that takes up residence at Viharamahadevi Park adds a lively element to a stroll through this lushly landscaped green space, while the Talangama Wetland just outside the city proper offers lakeside relaxation amongst butterflies and greenery.